How to Build the Best PC for Photo Editing and Graphic Design

 Until you get a pricey card, it is unlikely that the typical photo editor or graphic designer will notice much of any improvement in their workflow brought about by upgrading their graphics card.
 Beyond (1) making sure that one’s build features a graphics card that can display 4K images on a 4K monitor and (2) making sure that one’s build has a reasonably balanced choice of discrete graphics card for its other components, one should feel comfortable being fairly conservative in choosing a graphics card.

-As for the aforementioned high-end route, however, there does exist graphics card technology that can be important to photo editors and graphic designers: the Quadro series from NVIDIA, for instance, is capable—even at its lowest-tier—of displaying 10-bit High-Dynamic-Range color, which justifies its inclusion in a professional build (like the final two builds in section one of this guide).
+As for the aforementioned high-end route, however, there does exist graphics card technology that can be important to photo editors and graphic designers: displaying 10-bit High-Dynamic-Range color, which justifies the inclusion of non-bargain-basement GPUs in professional builds (like the final two builds in section one of this guide).

 RAM is not going to be one of your biggest concerns.
 Modern consumer systems all use DDR4 RAM.
 The lower-end systems here use dual-channel RAM, while the higher-end systems use higher-capacity dual-channel or quad-channel.
 A Dual-channel configuration provides slightly better performance than a single stick, and quad channel is slightly better than dual channel.